Swimming Home: Plot

-In the summer of 1994 the poet Joe Jacobs (Polish émigré Jozef Nowogrodzki) is on vacation in a summer home in the south of France with his wife Isabel, his daughter Nina, and their friends, the couple Mitchell and Laura.
+In the summer of 1994 the poet Joe Jacobs (Polish émigré Jozef Nowogrodzki) is on vacation in a summer home in Nice with his wife Isabel, his daughter Nina, and their friends, the couple Mitchell and Laura.
 The tranquillity is ruined when Joe's fan Kitty Finch turns up.
 Her fascination with, and sexual attraction to Joe are obvious, but Isabel invites her to stay anyway.
 Isabel is a foreign correspondent whose work has repeatedly taken her away from her family, and who has grown to tolerate Joe's constant infidelities.

 Meanwhile, Kitty's mental problems become more and more obvious, yet Nina is the only one who dares to address the issue.
 Towards the end it seems clear that Kitty is poised to kill herself.
 In the end, however, it is actually Joe who kills himself.
 As it turns out, Kitty's mental issues were just a reflection of his much more deep-founded depression.
 The story ends with a current-day confessional from the now adult Nina to her late father.